ow2-proactive/proactive-jupyter-kernel/README.md

 #%get_job_result([job_id=JOB_ID], [job_name=JOB_NAME])
 ```

 Same behavior of the Kernel to display console outputs.
-To print a task output, you can use the the
+To print a task output, you can use the
 `#%print_task_output()` pragma:

 ```python
 #%print_task_output([job_id=JOB_ID], [job_name=JOB_NAME], task_name=TASK_NAME)
 ```

-and finally, to print all job outputs, the use may use the `#%print_job_output()` pragma by providing the
+and finally, to print all job outputs, the user may use the `#%print_job_output()` pragma by providing the
 job name or the job ID:

 ```python